41 Tomorrow Today

 Uzza: As a merchant who led caravans as far north as modern-day Syria, Muhammad would have travelled these long distances mainly at night because of the desert heat.
 On these night journeys the moon was more of a friend than the blistering desert sun, and therefore a natural candidate for measuring the passage of time.

-Gerry: Are you saying the Prophet chose the calendar?
+Gerry: Then you agree with Archie, the Prophet chose the calendar?

 Uzza: I will leave that one for the scholars as well.